 Inquire about a personal or family history of bleeding.

 Ask about NSAID allergies.

 Determine if there is an interaction with other medications or supplements.

 My patient admitted that none of these steps were taken or information disclosed.
 This is not surprising; chiropractors receive no formal training in: Evidence-based Medicine, Pharmacology, Physiology, Nephrology, Gastroenterology or Hematology.

 The Supplement Double Standard

-I proposed to my patient a scenario.
+I proposed to my patient the following scenario.
 I, his Internist, will prescribe him six medications.
-The medications will help with “exercise recovery, support his joints, and improve his overall vitality”.
-I sell the prescriptions directly out of my office with attached warning labels.
-At home he reads the hundreds of side effects and interactions with these medications.
+I claim the medications will help with “exercise recovery, support his joints, and improve his overall vitality”.
+I sell the prescriptions directly out of my office for profit.
+What would happen?

 All of the above would be appropriate responses to an Internist trying to sell six medications to a healthy patient.
 However, when an incompetent prescriber tries to sell my patient a supplement with six ingredients of dubious quality and dosage, he can’t find a bottle of water quick enough to get the first pill down - no questions asked.
 This is the supplement double standard - supplements are perceived as having all the benefits of medicines with none of the side effects.